grumpyjames/birding-almanac/features/a-200-bird-year/part-21-the-farnes-and-more.md

 ### The Farne Islands...and more!

-Continuing our avoidance of any mention of republican unfriendly events in the capital, from Newcastle we travel to Beadnell.
+Continuing our avoidance of any mention of republican-unfriendly events in the capital, from Newcastle we travel to Beadnell.
 And from there, well, there's a place we really have to go...